 The use of terracotta is propelled to eye-opening heights in the locker rooms, where the repetition of square pieces is used to mesmerising effect.
 Blurring the lines between walls and floor, the terracotta runs across the horizontal and vertical surfaces of the locker rooms and shower recesses.
 The brick-like pieces even wrap the cylindrical waist-height basins.
 “The terracotta pieces are laid in a running bond grid yet with larger mortar joints to enhance the individual square shapes of the terracotta,” says João, who also points out that the lighter uncoated squares of terracotta are mostly placed on the walls while the darker glazed pieces populate the floors and basins where more resilience is required.

-Returning to the gym floor amid the melting pot of architectural influences, spliced together with age-old techniques of the trades, there’s no doubt that Members Club by Studio Gameiro delivers its supporters a welcoming, comforting and inspiring place to achieve their health and fitness goals.
+Returning to the gym floor amid the melting pot of architectural influences, spliced together with age-old techniques of the trades, there’s no doubt that The Gladstone by Studio Gameiro delivers its supporters a welcoming, comforting and inspiring place to achieve their health and fitness goals.
 Offset, of course, by the opportunity to boost social interactions at the in-house bar and lounge.
 This is a club after all.

 We proposed an earthy, warm and global aesthetic, where local craftsmanship and Portuguese materials and techniques are shown subtly throughout.